Skip to content

 5. Continuous Learning

 Policy packs, validators, and regression harnesses are versioned, testable artifacts.
-LSAS tracks how policy changes, new models, and new prompts affect safety, quality, and latency.
+LSAS tracks how policy changes, new models, and new prompts affect safety, quality, and latency over time.

 What makes LSAS different

-LSAS is not just "guardrails" bolted on to prompts.
-It is an architecture that separates policy and governance from runtime behavior, so you can change one without destabilizing the other.
+LSAS is not just "guardrails" bolted onto prompts.
+It is an architecture that separates control plane concerns from data plane execution, so you can change one without destabilizing the other.

-- Separation of control plane (policy, governance, approvals) from data plane (runtime enforcement and traffic).
+• Separation of control plane (policy definitions, approvals, oversight) from data plane (runtime enforcement and traffic).

 Reference architectures